forrestjgq/lsp/thread/pwpt/pthread7.md

     int                 cycle;         /* alternate cycles (0 or 1) */
 } barrier_t;

-#define BARRIER VALID Oxdbcafe
+#define BARRIER_VALID Oxdbcafe
 ```

-The barrier\_valid macro defines a "magic number," which we store into the valid member and then check to determine whether an address passed to other barrier interfaces is "reasonably likely to be" a barrier.
+The **barrier\_valid** macro defines a "magic number," which we store into the valid member and then check to determine whether an address passed to other barrier interfaces is "reasonably likely to be" a barrier.
 This is an easy, quick check that will catch the most common errors(see **Hint** below).

 > **Hint:**
 > I always like to define magic numbers using hexadecimal constants that can be pronounced as English words.
 For barriers, I invented my own restaurant called the "DB cafe," or, in C syntax, Oxdbcaf e.
 Many interesting (or at least mildly amusing) English words can be spelled using only the letters a through/ There are even more possibilities if you allow the digit 1 to stand in for the letter 1. and the digit 0 to stand in for the letter o.
 (Whether you like the results will depend a lot on the typeface in which you commonly read your code.)

-Part 2 shows definitions and prototypes that allow you to do something with the barrier\_t structure.
+Part 2 shows definitions and prototypes that allow you to do something with the **barrier\_t** structure.
 First, you will want to initialize a new barrier.

-You can initialize a static barrier at compile time by using the macro barrier\_ INITIALIZER.
-You can instead dynamically initialize a barrier by calling the function barrier\_init.
+You can initialize a static barrier at compile time by using the macro **BARRIER\_INITIALIZER**.
+You can instead dynamically initialize a barrier by calling the function **barrier\_init**.

 Once you have initialized a barrier, you will want to be able to use it. and the main thing to be done with a barrier is to wait on it.
 When we're done with a barrier, it would be nice to be able to destroy the barrier and reclaim the resources it used.
-We'll call these operations barrier\_init, barrier\_wait, and barrier\_ destroy.
+We'll call these operations **barrier\_init**, **barrier\_wait**, and **barrier\_destroy**.
 All the operations need to specify upon which barrier they will operate.
 Because barriers are synchronization objects, and contain both a mutex and a condition variable (neither of which can be copied), we always pass a pointer to a barrier.
 Only the initialization operation requires a second parameter, the number of waiters required before the barrier opens.

 To be consistent with Pthreads conventions, the functions all return an integer value, representing an error number defined in \<errno.h\>.
 The value 0 represents success.